EUROPE

 London, England

-The Tower of London is supposedly inhabited by dozens of spirits, among them Henry VIII’s beheaded wives.
-Another of his victims, the Countess of Salisbury was accused of treason and after refusing to kneel at execution, was chased around and hacked to death.
+The Tower of London is said to be inhabited by dozens of spirits, among them Henry VIII’s beheaded wives.
+One of his victims, the Countess of Salisbury was accused of treason and after refusing to kneel at execution, she was chased and hacked to death.
 In 1483, the rightful successor to the throne, 12-year-old Edward V, and his younger brother were declared illegitimate heirs and imprisoned at the Tower, disappearing shortly thereafter.
-Bones believed to be those of the missing boys were found nearly 200 years later in the Tower, and their ghosts are said to haunt the room where they were imprisoned.
+Remains, believed to be those of the missing boys, were found nearly 200 years later in the Tower, and their ghosts are said to haunt the room where they were imprisoned.

 Richard Jones is a paranormal investigator and author of numerous books on haunted England who offers notoriously creepy ghost tours to the Tower and other haunted locales.
-For family-friendly hauntings, Ghost Bus Tours are conducted aboard an old double-decker bus.
-Visit Tower Bridge, where the heads of traitors were displayed, and other London sites.
+Ghost Bus Tours offer family-friendly haunting tours aboard an old double-decker bus.
+Visit Tower Bridge, where the heads of traitors were displayed and other London sites.
 Reservations are recommended.

 And there’s England’s most notorious criminal, serial killer Jack the Ripper, who murdered prostitutes in London’s White Chapel District.
-London Walks’ Jack the Ripper tour is still led some nights by Donald Rumbelow, a crime historian and author of several books on the Ripper murders.
+London Walk’s, Jack the Ripper tour is still led some nights by Donald Rumbelow, a crime historian and author of several books on the Ripper murders.
 “Jack the Ripper Haunts” meets at 7:30 p.m. daily at the Tower Hill Tube exit.
-If you want Rumbelow as guide, you’ll need to contact London Walks for his schedule: +44(0)20-7624-3978 or email.
-Reservations and pre-payment are not required for any London Walks tours.
+If you want Rumbelow as guide, visit jacktherippertour.com.

 Castle Bran, Romania

-Castle Bran in the Transylvania region of Romania may seem to be simply an eerie medieval castle, but the history of the tyrant who briefly stayed there is far more terrifying.
+Castle Bran in the Transylvania region of Romania may appear to be simply an eerie medieval castle, but the history of the tyrant who briefly stayed there is far more terrifying.
 Ruler Vlad III Dracul became known as Vlad Tepes (Vlad the Impaler) for his extremely cruel execution method of impaling victims, sometimes thousands at a time.
-It is rumored that he collected and consumed victims’ blood.
+It is rumored that he collected and consumed the blood of his victims.

 Paris, France

 The city of lights has its share of darkness.
 It is estimated that as many as 40,000 people lost their heads during the guillotine’s “Reign of Terror.”
 The overcrowding of city cemeteries led to extremely unsanitary conditions.
 Therefore, in the late 18th century, all inner-city cemeteries were condemned, and remains were moved to what is now the Paris Catacombs.
-These underground mining tunnels-turned ossuaries hold remains of 6 million Parisians organized and stacked to create stunningly macabre displays.
+These underground mining tunnels-turned ossuaries hold remains of six million Parisians, organized and stacked to create stunningly macabre displays.
 Three new cemeteries were then built just outside of the city, including Père LaChaise, called “city of the dead.”
-Today it’s Paris’ most popular cemetery and the final resting place of more than 1 million people including Oscar Wilde, Chopin and Jim Morrison.
+Today it’s the most popular cemetery in Paris and the final resting place of more than one million people including, Oscar Wilde, Chopin and Jim Morrison.

 Germany

 Many of Germany’s cities are said to be haunted.
 The walled medieval city of Rothenburg ob der Tauber has a dark history, retold each night by the Executioner.
-For a more historical rendition, join the Night Watchman as he guards the city.
-Your trip to Rothenburg will not be complete without a visit to the Medieval Crime Museum.
-Gaze at contraptions of torture and death so heinous that you’ll have to look away.
-You are may also feel an angry spirit or two.
+You can also join the Night Watchman as he guards the city for a historical tour.
+At the Medieval Crime Museum, gaze at torture devices and contraptions of death so heinous that you’ll have to look away.
+You may even feel an angry spirit or two.

 The best stories from EUROPE, in your inbox